-Water security has been at the forefront of challenges that the region has been required to manage, as water infrastructure and demand is fragmented across the region.64 The impacts of drought and water security for communities throughout the Central West is expected to continue in the coming years.
+Water security has been at the forefront of challenges that the region has been required to manage, as water infrastructure and demand is fragmented across the region.
+The impacts of drought and water security for communities throughout the Central West is expected to continue in the coming years.
 There is a growing need to address the changes occurring in the region and build resilient communities through improved water management.

-In an effort to support water security, the Australian Government has committed \$10 million to deliver three water projects in the Central West, including significant investment in the Central West Industrial Park and the Parkes Water Security Project.65 The NSW Government is also investing in the Wyangala Dam Wall raising project, and investment in water security projects in Orange, Bathurst and Condobolin.66
+To support water security, the Australian Government has committed \$10 million to deliver three water projects in the Central West, including significant investment in the Central West Industrial Park and the Parkes Water Security Project.
+Fe NSW Government is undertaking a business case for the Wyangala Dam Wall raising project, and investing in water security projects in Orange, Bathurst and Condobolin.
+Sa

-The NSW Department of Planning, Industry and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.67 The Central West RDA region includes RWS regions of Macquaire-Castlereagh, Lachlan and Sydney Metropolitan.
+The NSW Department of Planning, Industry and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.64 The Central West RDA region includes RWS regions of Macquaire-Castlereagh, Lachlan and Sydney Metropolitan.

-Agriculture is a key industry in the region, with the majority of businesses actively trading in the Central West operating in this sector.68
+Agriculture is a key industry in the region, with the majority of businesses actively trading in the Central West operating in this sector.65

-The Lachlan Valley has poor water security and reliability, in terms of regulated and licensed irrigation and urban water supply.69
+The Lachlan Valley has poor water security and reliability, in terms of regulated and licensed irrigation and urban water supply.^{66,67}